michael-kanda/dashboard/README.md

 - **Everything at a glance:** Search Console, Analytics, and AI traffic in a single dashboard — instead of five open Google tabs.
 - **AI traffic made visible:** See for the first time how many visitors come to your website from ChatGPT, Claude, Perplexity, or Google Gemini — including trend comparison per model.
+- **Google GenAI visibility:** Official Search Console signals for AI Overviews / AI Mode are reported as a dedicated visibility layer once Google has rolled them out for the property.
 - **GEO Visibility Score:** A single 0–100 metric shows how well your content is surfaced in AI search.
 Calculated from share, source diversity, and growth.
-- **Prompt Tracking:** Identify long, conversational search queries straight from Google Search Console — an early proxy for AI-Mode queries, well before Google releases official data on this.
+- **Prompt Tracking & Research:** Identify long, conversational search queries straight from Google Search Console and use them as a research proxy for decision prompts, not as an official Google visibility metric.
 - **Proactive insights:** Anomaly detection automatically flags spikes and drops per AI source — you no longer have to spot trends yourself.
 - **Understand instead of guessing:** The AI assistant **DataMax** explains your data in plain language and delivers concrete recommendations.